Jobijollof/aws-bootcamp-cruddur-2023/journal/week3.md

 )
 ```

-- update Cors, replace the old code with this:
+- Update Cors, replace the old code with this:

 ```
 cors = CORS(